eliasndm/jetbrains-dark-theme/README.md

 If you find something that is not styled correctly or inconsistently colored open an issue on the Projects [Issues Page →](https://github.com/eliasndm/jetbrains-dark-theme/issues)

 ## Disclaimer
 Not affiliated with or endorsed by JetBrains s.r.o.
-All JetBrains trademarks and assets remain the property of JetBrains.
+All JetBrains trademarks and assets remain the property of JetBrains s.r.o.